 Ideally, you should take fat burners several times a day to spread the action out for a maximum fat loss.
-Before your workout sessions is also recommended, as this can really elevate your metabolic rate.
+Before your workout and HIIT sessions is also recommended, as this can really elevate your metabolic rate.

 5. Does coffee burn fat?